virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```
 where:
-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determines containers on which the action should be executed.
- One of those three parameters is required.
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed.
+One of these parameters is required.
 - `sourcePath`
 - `destPath`

 ### CreateFile
-Available for all node types (except for *Docker* and *Elastic VPS*)
+Available for all nodes (except for *Docker* containers and *Elastic VPS*)
 ```
 {
   "createFile": [